 At Darrington CE Primary School we take our responsibility to prepare children for life in ‘Modern Britain’ very seriously.
 We ensure the fundamental British values are introduced, discussed and lived out through the ethos and work of the school.

-All curriculum areas provide a vehicle for developing the understanding of these concepts and in particular, our RE and SMSC lessons provide excellent opportunities to deepen and develop understanding.
+All curriculum areas provide a vehicle for developing the understanding of these concepts and in particular, our RE and PSHE lessons provide excellent opportunities to deepen and develop understanding.
 Children are enthusiastic to demonstrate a good understanding of how these values apply to their own lives.

 The Government emphasises that schools are required to ensure that key ‘British Values’ are taught in all UK schools.
 The British Values are:

 Mutual Respect and Tolerance of those of different faiths & belief

 In our school we provide these values in the following ways:

 Our children have the opportunity to have their voice heard through our School Council.
 Elections are undertaken and children vote for their peers.
 'OPAL officers' assume responsibility for the behaviour of children at break and lunchtime.